-Let's say that you have already opened a position, long £2/point of our Wall Street DFB at 13,091, and that you would now like to attach a trailing stop to the position.
-To do so, you need to open an edit ticket.
-This is done in the same way described in the 'attaching a stop to an existing position' example (that is, find the position in the 'open positions' window and click on the dash in the 'Stop' column).
+Let's say that you have already opened a position, long £2/point of our Wall Street DFB at 20278.5, and that you would now like to attach a trailing stop to the position.
+To do this, simply find your position in the 'positions' panel.
+Click 'add stop', and select 'trailing' from the drop-down.